 A trophy-winning marksman when he was younger, Michael completed his Handgun Safety Course in 2014.

 Throughout his high school and college years, he played tennis, basketball, lacrosse, swimming, weight lifting and practiced yoga.

-In 2013, his short story “The Crystal of Oz” based on The Wizard of Oz books came in fourth place at the Oz-Stravaganza festival, the longest running Wizard of Oz festival in the world, held in Chittenango, New York (birthplace of author L. Frank Baum).
+In 2013, Michael Aaron Gallagher’s short story “The Crystal of Oz” based on The Wizard of Oz books came in Fourth Place in the writing contest at the Oz-Stravaganza festival, the longest running Wizard of Oz festival in the world, held in Chittenango, New York (birthplace of author L. Frank Baum).

 In the summer of 2015, his caption was chosen as a finalist for the San Diego Union-Tribune‘s cartoonist Steve Breen’s Caption Contest.
 He wrote the winning caption for a cartoon in the Fall 2015 issue of Modern Dog magazine.